e-supple/FilevineApiClientExample/README.md

     -   **Client Secret** (`FV_CLIENT_SECRET`)
     -   **Personal Access Token (PAT)** (`FV_PAT`)

 You can generate these credentials from your Filevine Developer Portal.
+This was actually more difficult and confusing than it needed to be.
+If you are familiar with doing things like this in other apps, it may be easier, but if you can save the time and jump on the Zoom call becasue I think you may need to create a service account and get the Client ID and Secret from there.
+This does not use their API keys as that is currently being phased out, but there are still other key-pairs that need to be genreated.
+Once you get the above credentials, it's  pretty easy.

 ## Installation